jashankumar06/induction-program-2025/README.md

 - Due to some issues, the first lecture was not held.
 - In the second lecture, we had a P2P session where we continued learning the basics of C++, asked our doubts, and discussed the loop method.

+**Summary of the day**

+Dr. Parminder Singh outlined college facilities.
+Mr. Manpreet Singh spoke on fitness and drug prevention.
+NCC activities were explained by Tanmay Kaushal.
+Brigadier Cheema gave motivational advice.
+Ended with a P2P C++ loop session.

   ## Day 06 (07 August 2025)
 Today there was first two class lectures scheduled and then there was two lectures in the auditorium
 - Mathematics Lecture